insanityatpeak/smart_campus/README.md

 A centralized platform for colleges to manage attendance, assignments, events, and role-based dashboards — replacing scattered WhatsApp groups and spreadsheets.

 **Live app:** https://smart-campus-drab.vercel.app
+"Test credentials provided separately in the submission form"

 ---